-Join Evan Sutton for an in-depth discussion in this video Filter routing and signal flow, part of Synthesis and Sampling with ABSYNTH.
+Join Evan Sutton for an in-depth discussion in this video Filter routing and signal flow, part of ABSYNTH: Synthesis and Sampling.

 - Now that we've got our oscilator set up and we're wrapping our heads around it a little bit, let's take a look at the filter section.
 In order to instantiate a filter, let's bring it up right here.
 I'm gonna click on it.
 Right now it's on cloud, but let's just go up to a simple low pass filter.
 You may be thinking to yourself, 'Evan, what's the deal with these low pass filters?'
 We've got 2, 4, 8 and then we've got these low pass filters down here; - 6, -12, -24, and so forth.
 Well, let me tell you there is a difference between these sets of low pass filters.